HathorNetwork/rfcs/text/0000-p2p-identity.md

 - `app`: Version of the full-node.
 - `network`: The network this full-node is connected to.
 Anything different from "mainnet" is considered a testnet.
 - `remote_address`: Remote IP:PORT seen by this socket.
-- `genesis_short_hash`: Hash of the genesis to prevent syncing incompatible DAGs.
+- `genesis_short_hash`: First 7 chars of the hash of the genesis to prevent syncing incompatible DAGs.
+- `timestamp`: Current time according to node's clock.
+This field can help other nodes to determine that their clock is wrong and is important because nodes will reject blocks that are more than one hour in the future.

 TODO: Should we add extra parameters of the settings, such as `BLOCK_DIFFICULTY_MAX_DW`, `BLOCK_DATA_MAX_SIZE`, `MIN_TX_WEIGHT`, etc?
 We can also include a `GET-SETTINGS` command to check them.

 ## Peer-Id State

-This is state is respondible for the Peer Identification.
+This state is responsible for the Peer Identification.
 So, it starts making a `STARTTLS` to enable TLS.
 During the TLS handshake, the peers will exchange their certificates and generate session keys.
 After the TLS has been enabled, only two commands are allowed: PEER-ID and ERROR.

 ### PEER-ID Command